viviag/viviag.io/_posts/2023-05-04-run-to-classifying-spaces.md

 denote it by $$\mathcal{D}_{\mathcal{Z}_2}$$.
 We see (given the last exercise) that $$B\mathbb{Z}_2 = B\mathcal{D}_{\mathcal{Z}_2}$$.

 There is a general fact that $$BG \simeq B\mathcal{D}_G$$.
 It is approachable within the technique given in this text.
 Almost.
-Up to the fact that classifying space is unique up to (weak) homotopy.
+Up to the fact that classifying space is unique up to (weak) homotopy equivalence.

 __Last exercise:__ Prove independently from this fact that $$B\mathcal{D}_{\mathcal{Z}}$$ is homotopy-equivalent to a circle.<br>
 This proof may also require some methods which were not mentioned in the text.